edgelesssys/emojivoto/README.md

     Yet, updates play an important role to ensure your software stays secure.
 To avoid having to redeploy your application from scratch, Marblerun allows uploading a separate [“Update Manifest”](https://www.marblerun.sh/docs/tasks/update-manifest) which increases the minimum SecurityVersion of one or multiple already deployed packages.

-    In order to deploy an "Update Manifest",  you need to be in possession of a certificate/private key pair of a user with update permissions with the packages you wish to update.
+    In order to deploy an "Update Manifest",  you need to be in possession of a certificate/private key pair of a user with update permissions for the packages you wish to update.
     This information is defined in the `Users` section of the original Manifest.

-    For this, we set a user certificate in the Marblerun manifest.
+    First we create the new `update_web` role in the manifest.
+Users with this role will be able to update the package `web`.

+    ```javascript
+    {
+        //...
+        "Users": {
+            //...
+        },
+        "Roles": {
+            "update_web": {
+                "ResourceType": "Packages",
+                "ResourceNames": ["web"],
+                "Actions": ["UpdateSecurityVersion"]
+            }
+        }
+        //...
+    }
+    ```

-    Generate certificate and key:
+    Next we generate a certificate and key:

     ```bash
     openssl req -x509 -newkey rsa:4096 -sha256 -days 3650 -nodes -keyout admin_private.key -out admin_certificate.crt